MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 ## Acquire a fixed asset by using a fixed asset G/L journal

 The following procedure describes how to acquire by creating and posting the required fixed asset G/L journal lines.
 You can also create and post the journal lines manually.
-To learn more, go to [To post a fixed asset acquisition manually with the fixed asset G/L journal](fa-how-acquire.md#to-post-a-fixed-asset-acquisition-manually-with-the-fixed-asset-gl-journal).
+To learn more, go to [Acquire a fixed asset by using a fixed asset G/L journal](#acquire-a-fixed-asset-by-using-a-fixed-asset-gl-journal).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 1. Choose the asset you want to acquire, and then choose the **Acquire** action.